 - Empty Shell: Its soul split into five monsters, leaving its body soulless.

-- Living MacGuffin: It has no real personality, but is very important to the plot.
+- Living MacGuffin: It has no real personality other than being benevolent, but is very important to the plot.

 - Playing with Fire: Uses fire in beam attacks.